 New Orleans Travel Guide

-New Orleans has an undeniable soul, tangible in her bustling jazz bars, hearty eateries and sluggish swamps; there's nowhere else like it on earth:
+New Orleans has undeniable soul, tangible in her bustling jazz bars, hearty eateries, and sluggish swamps:

 Best time to visit New Orleans

-Spring time, which falls between March and May, is a well recommended for paying a visit to The Big Easy.
+Spring time, which falls between March and May, is a great time to pay a visit to The Big Easy.
 Temperatures are moderate, and comfortable enough to walk around in shorts and a t-shirt, and it is also one of the least humid times of year.
-Several festivals also fall over this period, including St. Patrick's Day, The Gay Easter Parade and the French Quarter Festival, making it a fun time to visit.
+Several festivals also fall over this period, including St Patrick's Day, The Gay Easter Parade, and the French Quarter Festival, making it a fun time to visit.
 Get more information on New Orleans' climate and weather.